tjohnman/Behonge/README.md

 Suggestions and comments are welcome, but please keep the above in mind when doing so.

-The code (not including external libraries) is public domain.
+The code is public domain.